 Everything You Need to Know About Kayak Fishing on Ocean Isle Beach

-Before we get started, we have to note there is a lot of information out there about kayak fishing.
+Before we get started, we have to note that there is a lot of information out there about kayak fishing.
 There is also a lot of equipment to choose from.
 Today we're going to cover just the basics.
 However, if the kayaking fishing bug bites you, you're in for a lifetime of excitement and trips to the sporting goods store.
 Grab a paddle because we're about to hit the water.

 Don't forget your fishing license!